NASCAR's grand return to North Wilkesboro Speedway hits all the right notes

 More fans lined the streets of North Wilkesboro — yes, that's a separate town — to watch the parade as well.

 This was a parade with two Main Streets, a parade that took nearly an hour to complete.
-Fans with shirts of a variety of drivers.
-Some old school.
-Some new school.
+There were fans with shirts of a variety of drivers — some old school, some new school.
 But all with what NASCAR oh-so-much-needs: Passion and enthusiasm for its racing and its drivers (and those drivers weren't even in the parade).

+Looking for more NASCAR content?
+Sign up for the FOX Sports NASCAR Newsletter with Bob Pockrass!

 Marcus Smith, Chairman and CEO of North Wilkesboro Speedway parent company Speedway Motorsports, took notice of not just that community support but the overall vibe of NASCAR's return to the 0.625-mile oval for the first time in 27 years.